sbarman25/sbarman25/README.md

 #### 🕵️ [Kodenames](https://kodenames.realmofbits.dev/)
 **Play the classic party game Codenames alongside AI.**
-- A modern web implementation of the popular board game.
+- It's a modern web implementation of the popular board game.
 - Features AI players to challenge or team up with.
 Uses GPT and Gemini.
 - Written in Svelte 5.
 Architected in Cloudflare (stateless, caching, queues, databases, custom monitoring & analytics, security).